ihmc/LCS/README.md

-# LCS: the LCS Database
+# LCS: Bonnie Dorr's LCS Database

 The LCS data is stored in file verbs-English.lcs.